TC-FIAP-HOSPITAL/ms-login/README.md

 -------------------------------------------------------------
 ## 🔡 DATA FORMAT SUMMARY

-- Create/Update User: All user info + nested address.
+- Create/Update User: All userDomain info + nested address.
 - Login: Username and password.
 - Token: Returned on login, used as Bearer in Authorization header for other requests.